“The way to get started is to quit talking and begin doing.” - Walt Disney

 Un enfant sage.
 That's what I felt like in December 2015 when I decided to go back to school.
 It was more a training centre than a school, actually, a hub of small start-ups called SAJE accompagnateurs entrepreneurs, in downtown Montreal.
 Funded by the Quebec government, SAJE helped budding entrepreneurs set up a small business.
 The idea I had successfully pitched them on was called Projection 21.
 I intended P21 as a one-man communications company, offering articles, communiqués, press kits, educational kits, and Web copy for Quebec's independent film industry and other clients, as well as translations and PR advice.
 (The Montreal daily Le Devoir heard about it and ran a profile of me and my new venture.)
 "Projection" had a double meaning: movies are projected onto a screen and companies need to project their image.
 "21" alluded to both the 21st century and to my bilingualism (I write in English and French, hence 2 languages in 1 service); it was also the number of my favourite baseball player growing up, and has been a kind of lucky charm throughout my life.

-Which brings me back to Projection 21: I decided to keep the name.
-I wouldn't get to "monetize" my movie-writing like I could have with a real company, wouldn't be parlaying my love of cinema into contracts from film companies in need of a bit of PR, as I originally intended.
-But in my hours away from my day job, I'd continue to post reviews here, on this website, and pass on my recommendations of what I see and like: a selection of feature films and documentaries that I've seen on the big screen, at festivals, on DVD and Blu-ray, via digital download and streaming.
-In a way, not having to think of making any money out these extra-curricular activities would be kind of liberating, I realized.
+Which brings me back to Projection 21: despite my career switch, I decided to keep the name.
+I knew I wouldn't get to "monetize" my movie-writing like I could have with a real company, wouldn't be able to parlay my love of cinema into contracts from film companies in need of a bit of PR, as I originally intended.
+But in my hours away from my day job, I continue to post reviews here, on this website, and pass on my recommendations of what I see and like: a selection of feature films and documentaries that I've seen on the big screen, at festivals, on DVD and Blu-ray, via digital download and streaming.
+In a way, not having to think of making any money out these extra-curricular activities was liberating, I realized.
 It meant that Projection 21 could have a more innocent function as a simple reflection of who I am and what I do.
-My life is now a 2-in-1 deal of working and playing, watching and blogging, speaking French and writing in English, pitching and organizing, learning and communicating, turning experience into action.
+My life became a 2-in-1 deal of working and playing, watching and blogging, speaking French and writing in English, pitching and organizing, learning and communicating, turning experience into action.

-Yesterday's man is now the new guy.
+Yesterday's man turned out to be the new guy.
 Lucky me.

 (Photo: Amélie Philibert)